ElliottjPierce/noiz/book/src/quick-start/distance-noise.md

 # Distance Noise

-Mixing and blending is not the only way to smooth out the rough white noise.
+Mixing and blending is not the only way to smooth out rough white noise.
-Another idea you might have had is to pick some point in each cell and generate values based on that point instead of the whole cell.
+When thinking about how to smooth it out, another idea you might have had is to pick some point in each cell and generate values based on that point instead of the whole cell.
 Then, you could return results based on the sample's location relative to those points instead of just what cell it lands in.
 This is considered distance noise since it is ultimately always tied to the distance between points.